0xp0tato/cafe-menu-app/README.md

-Cafe Menu App
+<h1>Cafe Menu App</h1>

-This is a web application that allows users to view the menu of a cafe and place orders.
+<h2>This is a web application that allows users to view the menu of a cafe and place orders.
 The application is built using ReactJS.
-This project was created for the first round of the hiring process of Toast App.
+This project was created for the first round of the hiring process of Toast App.<h2>

-Features
+<h3>Features

     View the menu items of the cafe
     Add items to cart